Optimal multiple change-point detection for high-dimensional data: Proofs

 \end{proof}

 \begin{proof}[Proof of \Cref{prop:Sup}]

-The following lemma ensures that the max test returns $0$ with high probability jointly at all positions where there is no change-point. \begin{lemma}[concentration of the pure noise for the second sparse statistic] If $1 \geq \delta > 0$, then the event
+The following lemma ensures that the partial norm test returns $0$ with high probability jointly at all positions where there is no change-point.
+We write $\Choose_p^{s}$ for the set of all combinations of $s$ indices taken from $[p]$. \begin{lemma}[concentration of the pure noise for the second sparse statistic] If $1 \geq \delta > 0$, then the event

 holds with probability higher than $1 - \delta$. \end{lemma}